dille12/OVRDOZE/readme.md

 # INSTALL
 ```
-1: clone repo and extranct the zip
+1: clone repo and extract the zip
 2. copy the directory of the game
 3. open command prompt and type in "cd directory/of/game" (i.e "cd C:\tmp\2dshooter")
 4. type in "pip install -r requirements.txt"
-5: python RUN.py
+5: run RUN.py

 ```
 # SET-UP.